 |IIb||Moderate breast enlargement with little excess skin|

 In about two thirds of cases, the cause of gynecomastia remains unexplained.
 The term idiopathic gynecomastia describes the fact that no cause for gynecomastia can be found.
-Hormone-like side effects of numerous drugs are the most frequent cause of gynecomastia.
-Treatable causes of male breast affect predominantly middle-aged (35 to 65) and older (65 to 80) patients.
+Hormone-like side effects of many medications are the most common cause of gynecomastia.
+Treatable causes of the male breast mainly affect patients of middle (35 to 65) and older (65 to 80) age.
 In these cases, an imbalance in certain hormones can lead to breast growth.
-The imbalance is due to a reduction in male hormones (testosterone) or an increase in female hormones (estrogens).
-Various diseases can affect testosterone production in the testes.
+The imbalance is due to a decrease in male sex hormones (testosterone) or an increase in female hormones (estrogens).
+Various non-choronic as well as chronic illnesses can affect testosterone production in the testes.
 The signal transmission of male hormones can also be disturbed in the case of a rare hereditary disease.
-Certain tumours can also produce pregnancy hormones in men.
+Certain tumors can also produce pregnancy hormones in men.
 These hormones (prolactin, human chorionic gonadotropin, or hCG for short) promote breast growth.
-Several examinations are necessary to uncover the causes of gynecomastia.
+Several exams are needed to check for other causes of gynecomastia and to identify the correct one.
 The examinations are carried out by various specialists.
-Specialists in internal medicine, endocrinology and diabetology specialise in the examination of hormone levels.
-The testis is examined by urologists.
-Radiologists perform the imaging examination of the breast and, if necessary, the abdominal organs or the brain.
-Specialists in human genetics investigate indications of hereditary diseases.
+Specialists in internal medicine, endocrinology and diabetology specialize in examining hormone levels.
+The testicle is examined by urologists.
+Radiologists perform imaging tests of the chest and, if necessary, the abdominal organs or the brain.
+Specialists in human genetics investigate clues about hereditary diseases.